 There’s no question about it – the world of banking is becoming more self-service oriented, with greater automation to service the needs and demands of today’s digital-savvy consumers.

-The buzz of chatbots continues to grow louder as large banks like Bank of America with Erica and USAA with their Automated Assistant, to smaller mid-tier banks and credit unions, alike (Umpqua Bank and Teachers Credit Union) have found success with variations of chatbots, virtual assistants, and AI.
+The buzz of chatbots continues to grow louder as large banks like Bank of America with Erica and USAA with their Automated Assistant, to smaller mid-tier banks and credit unions, alike (Umpqua Bank and Teachers Credit Union) have found success with variations of chatbots in banking, virtual assistants, and AI.